Mikk

 Core Concepts

-The Mesh, Merkle-tree hashing, Module Clusters, AI Context Builder, and Intent Pre-flight — the foundational primitives of Mikk.
+The Mesh, Merkle-tree hashing, AI Context Builder, Intent Engine, Safety Gates, Decision Engine, Risk Engine, and Auto-Correction — the foundational primitives of Mikk.

 The Mesh

-The Mesh is Mikk's central data structure — a directed acyclic graph (DAG) where nodes are files, functions, classes, and modules, and edges are imports, calls, and containment relationships.
+The Mesh is Mikk's central data structure — a directed graph where nodes are files, functions, classes, generics, and variables, and edges are imports, calls, containment, inheritance, and access relationships.

-Pass 1 — Nodes: Every file, function, class, and generic declaration is registered in an index.
+Pass 1 — Nodes: Every file, function, class, generic declaration, and variable is registered.

-Pass 2 — Edges: Import, call, and containment edges are resolved against the full node index.
+Pass 2 — Edges: Import, call, containment, extends, implements, and access edges are resolved against the full node index.

 auth/login.ts